cissagatto/BellPartitionsMultiLabel/README.md

 ## Results
 Three files are generated as result:

 **[dataset_name]-countPartitions.csv**: Returns the frequency of groups.
-For exxample: group 1 appears only 1 time while group 3 appears 6 times.
+For example group 1 appears only 1 time while group 3 appears 6 times.
 | groups | total |
 | ------ | ----- |
 |   1    |   1   |